ml-opensource/platty/README.md

   Widget build(BuildContext context) {
     return PlatformApp(
       title: 'Flutter Demo',

-      // specify Android Material Theme data here. it's a lazy evaluated function, only rendering if platform is Android.
+      // specify our app theme here.
+We do the leg work of bridging it to Cupertino.
-      androidTheme: () => ThemeData(
+      unifiedTheme: ThemeData(
             primarySwatch: Colors.lightBlue,
             bottomAppBarColor: Colors.red,
           ),